-Like many products on the market, there are good LED bulbs and not so good ones.
+Like many products on the market, there are good LED light bulbs and not so good ones.
 So as well as choosing the right bulb, you also need to choose a good bulb!
 Before you place your order, you need to do a bit of research.

 To start with, you must have the fitting, voltage, light output and physical size information to ensure you get the right bulb.
 This can be a daunting task as there are so many variations.
 For example: the MR11 LED is a smaller version of MR16.